-These recipes make it super convenient to cook up a delicious venison roast or venison stew in the Crock-Pot or slow cooker.
+These slow cooker recipes make it super convenient to cook up a delicious venison roast or venison stew in your Crock-Pot.
 So get to pair your favorite slow cooker venison recipes with red wine and enjoy!

 1. Venison Chili

 Ground venison is perfect for making an amazingly flavorful venison chili.
-It's so lean, which means you don't have to worry about draining off the fat after cooking it!
-And that wild game flavor really pairs well with fire roasted diced tomatoes and kidney beans.
+It's so lean, which means you don't have to worry about draining off the fat after cooking it.
+And that wild game flavor really pairs well with fire-roasted diced tomatoes and kidney beans.
 If you're into making a bowl of Texas chili, feel free to omit the beans and double up on more meat.
-This chili will be ready to eat in four hours on high or eight hours on low.
+This chili will be ready to eat in four hours of cooking time on high or eight hours on low.

 2. Crock-Pot Venison Stew